-NANOBIOTIX signs a 40 M€ non-dilutive financing agreement with the European Investment Bank
+NANOBIOTIX Signs a 40 M€ Non-Dilutive Financing Agreement with the European Investment Bank

 - Non-dilutive funding to expand the Company cash visibility beyond 2019

-Paris, France and Cambridge, Massachusetts, July 26, 2018 - NANOBIOTIX (http://www.nanobiotix.com/_en/) (Euronext: NANO - ISIN: FR0011341205), a late clinical-stage nanomedicine company pioneering new approaches in the treatment of cancer, announced today that the Company launched a non-dilutive financial partnership with the European Investment Bank (EIB) to boost its research, development and innovation activities.
+NANOBIOTIX (Paris:NANO) (Euronext: NANO ISIN: FR0011341205), a late clinical-stage nanomedicine company pioneering new approaches in the treatment of cancer, announced today that the Company launched a non-dilutive financial partnership with the European Investment Bank (EIB) to boost its research, development and innovation activities.

 The financing agreement will allow the Company to borrow up to 40 M€ through loan over the coming five years subject to achieving a set of agreed performance criteria.